yenyang/Anarchy-BepInEx/README.md

 # Anarchy

-Anarchy disables error checks for tools.
+Anarchy disables error checks for tools in a way that the errors are not shown at all.

 For consistency within the community, please do not use this term to mean something else for C:SII.